WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/04-cultural-issues/03-lack-of-flow.md

 # Lack of flow

-One of the goals of L∞P is to encourage the creation of work environments that facilitate a flow state.
+A weak mission and vision and a lack of trust directly impact individual performance because they prevent individuals from entering a flow state.
 A flow state, also known as being in the zone, is a highly productive state of mind where a person loses track of time and is entirely focused on their work.

 A flow state is considered ideal for achieving maximum productivity and is often sought after by individuals and organisations.
 However, the average person experiences a flow state only rarely because their work environment and culture can often prevent it from happening.